 - Extensive knowledge of government benefits and the needs of people with disabilities

-- A dedicated team of representatives who help you manage assets in the trust
+- A dedicated team of representatives who get to know our beneficiaries

 - Investments managed by a financial institution as co-trustee